-Dine out on your own during the week, if you prefer (not included in price)
+Dine out on your own during the week, if you prefer (not included in the price)

 Meals included on the trip begin with a take-out lunch as we gather at the airport, on the day of arrival and end with breakfast on day of departure.

-Non-alcoholic and alcoholic beverages and related gratuities are not included
+Non-alcoholic, alcoholic beverages and related gratuities are not included in the price.

 Those w/ food allergies or food restrictions may receive assistance if requested in advance.

-Guests are invited to help w/ basic meal preparation and cleanup
+Guests are invited and encouraged to help with easy meal preparation and cleanup.